 At a time when fighting over land, water, wildlife and political stability has become commonplace, Namibia offers a visionary policy that is an example for the world.

-Watch this video that explains more about the history and development of community conservancies in Namibia, and watch our video about our family travel experience through Namibia.
+Watch this video that explains more about the history and development of community conservancies in Namibia – our family travel experience through Namibia